 Many of the County Links on the left will keep you specifically in or near Saratoga Springs and Saratoga County here in the Saratoga-Capital Region

 of New York.
-New links and listings are added so be sure to check back often.
+New links and listings are added so check back often.

 Saratoga County is blessed with four beautiful seasons, including pleasant summers and autumn weather that is usually accompanied by spectacular fall foliage.
 Summers are warm and occasionally humid.
 The river valleys and mountains reduce the effects of the Northwest winter winds.
 As a result, winters are generally cold, but not severe.
 A mix of culture, past and present, makes Saratoga County the most unique and popular county in upstate New York.